 The new museum is the result of a £20 million development funded by Lakeland Arts working with internationally-renowned architects Carmody Groarke.
 Right at the heart of the museum is a huge boathouse where boats can be seen in their natural setting'' on the water.

 Several other buildings complete the museum, including a conservation workshop where you will be able to see sed team at work, conserving and restoring vessels that might otherwise be lost to history.

 Diving into Windermere's 200-year-old boat building history will reveal the lake's boats, builders, owners and sailors through a series of interactive displays and oral histories, not to mention the fascinating collection of boats, equipment and curiosities.

 The museum has an extensive programme of activities, and not to be missed are the heritage boat trips.
 This is your chance to take a cruise on Lake Windermere aboard the Osprey.
-Built in 1902, the Osprey is a fully restored heritage boat from the Windermere Jetty Museum collection.
+Built in 1902, the Osprey is a fully d heritage boat from the Windermere Jetty Museum collection.
 It can take up to twelve passengers at a time and the trip takes about forty-five minutes.
-For many this can be the highlight of the visit, learning all about the boat’s past, who might have sailed on it before and how it fell into disrepair before being lovingly restored.
+For many this can be the highlight of the visit, learning all about the boat's past, who might have sailed on it before and how it fell into disrepair before being lovingly d.

 Windermere Jetty Café

 Fancy lunch with a view?
 The Windermere Jetty Café sits right on the lake shore, so whether it's breakfast, lunch or just a coffee, you can be guaranteed some of the best views in the Lake District.
 Most dishes are inspired by the Lake District and wherever possible use local ingredients sourced from local farms and businesses.
 And we have it on very good authority that the Sunday lunch is really special.

 Check out our favourite Lake District cafés here.

 Opening Times and Prices (at the time of writing)